Health & Wellness

 - immunization form, and

-Documentation of proof of vaccination or immunity to MMR (measles, mumps, and rubella) is required (UNH Academic Policy 02.14) and is typically shown on the immunization form.
+Documentation of proof of vaccination or immunity is required and is typically shown on the immunization form.
 It is the responsibility of students to provide the documentation before attending any classes.
 Any student failing to complete these requirements may be prevented from registering for future classes.

 UNH Health & Wellness provides comprehensive, student-focused, primary medical care through a team approach.
 The clinical staff consists of board-certified physicians, nurse practitioners, nurses, and medical assistants who are committed to prevention and holistic care.
-Primary medical care is provided for a large variety of common concerns.
-Examples include respiratory illnesses (including asthma), infections, injuries, skin concerns, digestive disorders, and mental health.
-Sexual/reproductive health services include family planning/contraceptive services, cervical cancer (Pap smears) screening/prevention, testing and treatment for sexually transmitted infections, pregnancy testing and counseling, limited sexual assault services, and more.
-Health resource nurses provide chronic illness support, and assist with problems arising from hospitalization, health leave of absence, and subsequent return to campus.
+Primary medical care is provided for a variety of common concerns.
+Examples include respiratory illnesses (including asthma), infections, injuries, skin concerns, digestive disorders, allergy/immunization services and travel health consultation, mental health, and gender-affirming care.
+Sexual/reproductive health services include contraceptive services, cervical cancer (Pap smears) screening/prevention, testing and treatment for sexually transmitted infections, pregnancy testing and counseling, limited sexual assault services, and more.
+Health resource nurses provide chronic illness support and assist with problems arising from hospitalization.

-Other services include allergy/immunization services and travel health consultation.
 Students may speak by telephone with a health resource nurse for advice at any time, and after-hours nurse consultation is available when UNH Health & Wellness is closed.
-On-site clinical support services include laboratory, radiology, and pharmacy.
+On-site clinical support services include laboratory services, radiology, and pharmacy.
 Not all services are available during the summer or breaks.
 Read more about medical services.

-For emergencies and after-hours care, well-staffed and well-equipped community hospitals are nearby, and an emergency ambulance service is available in Durham at all times.
+For emergencies and after-hours care, well-staffed and well-equipped urgent care centers and community hospitals are nearby, and an emergency ambulance service is available in Durham at all times.

 Living Well Services

 Living Well Services coordinates health promotion activities on campus.
-Services provided include educational programs/workshops, individual and group support to promote personal and academic success and well-being, alcohol and other drug counseling, nicotine cessation services, nutritional counseling, wellness coaching (e.g., stress, sleep, behavior change), biofeedback, light therapy, and massage therapy.
+Services provided include educational programs, workshops, and classes; individual wellness counseling and coaching to promote healthy lifestyle choices, including alcohol and other drug counseling, nicotine cessation services, nutritional counseling, wellness coaching (e.g., stress, sleep, behavior change, etc.); and integrative mind-body services, including biofeedback, light therapy, and massage therapy.
 Read more about Living Well Services.